meta-llama/llama-models/CONTRIBUTING.md

 * ...

 ## License
-By contributing to Llama 3, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to Llama, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.